intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 * There are IETF activities on specific technologies are already ongoing/starting, such as metrics, or the new Time Variant Routing (TVR) working group.
-It may be ueful to start from picking the low-hanging fruits, such as focusing on the use of efficient data formats, avoiding crypto assets, and being able to carry information that needs to be shared for the purposes of enabling
+It may be useful to start from picking the low-hanging fruits, such as focusing on the use of efficient data formats, avoiding crypto assets, and being able to carry information that needs to be shared for the purposes of enabling